Gazler/rapidash/README.md

       url :members  # or url "members" is also supported end

+Resources can exist inside other resources.
+For example, on Github, a user has repositories.
+The following could be how you build the resources:

+    class Repos < Rapidash::Base
+    end

+    class Users < Rapidash::Base
+      resource :repos
+    end

 ### Client

 The main thing a client must do is define a method, `oauth` and `http` are currently supported.
 You can also define resources which links a resource as defined above to the client.